mfinelli/recueil/DESIGN.md

   concern and is **not** included in the D1 mirror — D1 only needs enough to authenticate a device and identify its owning `user_id`, never authorization decisions.
+- **Operator account management via CLI, bypassing both the dashboard and the bootstrap token.** `recueil user create <username> [--role admin|member]` and `recueil user reset-password <username>` sit alongside the bootstrap-token flow above, not in place of it — they're for an operator who already has shell access to the box the backend runs on, useful anywhere the dashboard isn't available yet (e.g. before Phase 4 ships) or where curling the HTTP API by hand would be unpleasant.
+Both connect straight to Postgres using the same config `recueil server` reads (`config.Load()`), apply migrations the same way `server` does, and call the same `auth` package functions (`HashPassword`, `GeneratePairingToken`, `EncryptPairingToken`) and `sqlc` queries the HTTP handlers already use — there's no separate code path to keep in sync, just a different transport (direct DB access instead of HTTP). `user create` also pushes the new pairing token's hash to D1 via `internal/mirror`, exactly as `POST /api/setup`/`POST /api/auth/register` do, since a token that only exists in Postgres can't actually pair a device. `user reset-password` additionally calls `DeleteSessionsForUser`, invalidating any existing dashboard sessions — a pre-reset cookie staying valid would undercut the point of resetting a password.
+Neither command touches the bootstrap token itself; they're a straight-line administrative path that deliberately requires server-level access (the same trust boundary `server`/`agent`'s config already assumes), not a second way to satisfy the first-admin flow's own token requirement.

 ### Security note: D1 as a mirror target